epfml/getting-started/README.md

 - The `entrypoint.sh` script is also installing conda in your scratch home folder.
 This means that you can manage your packages via conda (as you're probably used to), and the environment is shared across pods.
 - Alternatively, the bash script `utils/conda.sh` that you can find in your pod under `docker/conda.sh`, installs some packages in `utils/extra_packages.txt` in the default environment and creates an additional `torch` environment with pytorch and the packages in `utils/extra_packages.txt`.
 It's up to you to run this or manually customize your environment installation and configuration.

+If you want to have another workflow, you can also directly use the run:ai CLI together with other docker images.
+See [this section](#alternative-workflow-using-the-runai-cli-and-base-docker-images-with-pre-installed-packages) for more details.

 ## Managing pods
 After starting pods with the script, you can manage your pods using run:ai and the following commands:
 ``` bash